locka99/opcua/README.md

 The code is licenced under [MPL-2.0](https://opensource.org/licenses/MPL-2.0).
 Like all open source code, you use this code at your own risk.

+# Setup

+Read the [setup](./docs/setup.md) for instructions on building OPCUA for Rust and more in-depth thoughts on the whys and wherefores about the implementation.

 # Documentation

-See the [CHANGELOG.md](./CHANGELOG.md) for changes per version as well as aspirational / upcoming work.
+Read the [change log](./CHANGELOG.md) for changes per version as well as aspirational / upcoming work.

-See the [design docs](./docs/README.md) for more in-depth thoughts on the whys and wherefores of implementing OPC UA in Rust.

-The documentation is generated from the latest published crates which may be some way behind current development.
+The API documentation is generated from the latest published crates which may be some way behind current development.

 <table>
     <tr>